Key Pa. Dems to miss Biden visit, cite scheduling conflicts | Times Leader

 Just 28% of Americans say they want Biden to run for reelection in 2024, including only 48% of Democrats, according to an Associated Press-NORC Center for Public Affairs Research.

-Along with Biden’s legislative setbacks, Borick noted that the president’s advanced age (he’s 79) and uncertainty among voters about whether he’ll run for a second term — — are affecting the 2022 campaign.
+Along with Biden’s legislative setbacks, Borick noted that the president’s advanced age (he’s 79) and uncertainty among voters about whether he’ll run for a second term — though he has said he will — are affecting the 2022 campaign.

 But Borick said Biden “could have some rallying effect for Democrats” if he notches some legislative successes closer to the election.